Saints & Leeds women set for Grand Final

 Craig Richards' England camps were a golden chance for the sizeable international contingents of both clubs to get out of the house and train as elite sportswomen during lockdown.

-As a result, players such as Saints' Emily Rudge, Cunningham and Amy Hardcastle, and Leeds' Beevers, Fran Goldthorp and Tasha Gaines spent plenty of time in each other's company - but there will be no blurring of the boundaries come kick-off time.
+As a result, players such as Saints' Emily Rudge, Cunningham and Amy Hardcastle, and Leeds' Beevers, Fran Goldthorp and Tasha Gaines spent plenty of time in each other's company - but there will be no blurring of the boundaries come kick-off.

 "Saturdays in lockdown were practically always England training sessions," Beevers said.
 "We got to know each other personally and what we're good and what we're not so good at.